pranavprasad7/data-scraping-and-mining/README.md

-# WhatsApp Business Automation Tool
+# Business Scrapper Automation Tool

 This tool automates the process of finding businesses in a specific geographic area and sending them WhatsApp messages.
 It uses Google Places API to find businesses and Selenium WebDriver to automate WhatsApp Web interactions.